CloudBindle/provision_bindle/README.md

     upgrade_architecture_setup.sh -u MyGithubUserName -v 1.0.5

+You will be prompted for the password for the account you used.

 ## Creating a new release

 It is possible to create a new release of architecture-setup from here using the script `create_release.sh`.
 Please ensure that you have bash 4.* to execute this script.
 You will need to install the additional package `jq`: